 “Can the Prosecution prove that you intended to indemnify the accused?”

-The maximum penalty for this offence is a fine of 15 penalty units or imprisonment for three months.
+The maximum penalty for Indemnifying Surety (s31 of the Bail Act 1977) is a fine of 15 penalty units or imprisonment for three months.

 If found guilty of this offence and the person does not answer bail, you may receive a jail term.